sysco-middleware/sysco-middleware.github.io/_posts/2018-07-27-GettingStartedWithProtobufGrpc.md

 There are several blog posts on the internet touching one or several shiny features that gRPC framework boasts about.
 There is also the [official documentation](https://grpc.io/docs/) from gRPC.
 It is very easy to get lost in all the jargons, terminology and the code examples.
 This ends up making readers confused and frustrated with a very limited understanding of what gRPC offers.

-The motivation behind writing this blog post is to gently introduce the gRPC framework to interested developers and the architects, skipping the more advanced details.
-This blog starts with setting up an initial context about the gRPC framework, followed by discussing a few of its promising features.
+The motivation behind writing this blog post is to gently introduce the gRPC framework to interested developers and architects, skipping the more advanced details.
+This blog starts by setting up an initial context about the gRPC framework, followed by discussing a few of its promising features.
 We then highlight typical applications that can be build using gRPC and introduce the readers to a simple workflow for a small to medium scale project.
 Wherever possible, we have provided references to more detailed sources.

 This blog focusses only on introducing gRPC as a concept and provide a convenient starting point.
 If you want to get more detailed instructions, the best place would be the [README.md](https://github.com/sysco-middleware/workshop-grpc/blob/master/README.md) file in the Github repository specified in the next section.